azsk/DevOpsKit/Contributing.md

 ### Code of Conduct
 Code of Conduct is necessary so as to encourage a healthy environment for end users to contribute to the project.
 Our Code of Conduct can be found [here](DevOpsKit/CODE_OF_CONDUCT.md).

-### Contribution area
+### Contribution areas
-You can contribute to blogs, documentation or code of Secure DevOps Kit.
+You can contribute to the DevOps Kit project through blogs, documentation, or code.
-* Blogs and Documents: You can contribute to blogs or documents to enhance current documentation by creating a pull request to our [documentation repository](https://github.com/azsk/DevOpsKit-docs).
+* Blogs and Documents: You can contribute to blogs or documents to enhance current documentation by creating a pull request to our [doc repository](https://github.com/azsk/DevOpsKit-docs).
 * Contribute to code: To contribute to code you can refer [Contributing to code](#contributing-to-code) to know more about how and where to contribute.

 ### Reporting issues
-Have you identified a reproducible bug in Secure DevOps Kit?
+Have you identified a reproducible bug in the DevOps Kit?
 We want to hear about it!
 Here's how you can make reporting your issue as effective as possible.

 #### Look for an existing issue
 Before creating a new issue, search in [issues](https://github.com/azsk/DevOpsKit/issues) to see if the issue has already been created.
 If you find that the issue already exists, make relevant comments and mention if something is still missing there.

 #### Write good bug reports
-Writing a good issue/bug report will help others including reviewers to have better understanding of the issue, for example giving an appropriate  issue title may help others facing similar issue to find and comment on it.
-We have created an [issue template](DevOpsKit/.github/issue_template.md) to make sure that important pieces of information are not missed while creating an issue:
+Writing a good issue/bug report will help others (including reviewers) get a better understanding of the issue.
+For example, giving an appropriate  issue title may help others facing a similar issue to find and comment on it.
+We have created an [issue template](DevOpsKit/.github/issue_template.md) to make sure that important pieces of information are not missed while creating an issue.

 ##### Best practices
 * File a single issue per problem.
-Do not add multiple bugs under same issue as bugs may look similar but their root cause might be different.
+Do not add multiple bugs under the same issue as bugs may look similar but their root causes might be different.
 * Always specify the AzSK version for which you faced the issue.
 * Provide the steps to reproduce the issue like the commands you ran, parameters you passed when you encountered this issue.
 * Mention the modules that were present in the powershell session while you ran the command.